Facebook Says It Mistakenly Censored Trump Assassination Attempt Photo

 “This was an error.
 This fact check was initially applied to a doctored photo showing the Secret Service agents smiling, and in some cases our systems incorrectly applied that fact check to the real photo,” she wrote.
 “This has been fixed and we apologize for the mistake.”

-Facebook and other Meta-owned properties use a third-party fact-checking network that enables the company to “take action and reduce the spread of problematic content across our apps,” Meta says on its website.
+Facebook and other Meta-owned properties use a third-party fact-checking network that enables the company to “take action and reduce the spread of problematic content” across its apps, Meta states on its website.

-Some conservatives said that the censorship should prompt lawmakers to question Mark Zuckerberg, the CEO of Meta.
+Some conservatives said that the censorship should prompt lawmakers to question Meta CEO Mark Zuckerberg.

-The photograph in question, taken shortly after former President Trump was struck in the ear by a bullet in Butler, Pennsylvania, on July 13, shows the former president raising a fist as he’s surrounded closely by Secret Service agents.
-None of the agents are smiling.
+The photograph in question, taken shortly after former President Trump was struck in the ear by a bullet during a campaign rally in Butler, Pennsylvania, on July 13, shows the former president raising a fist as he’s surrounded closely by Secret Service agents.
+None of the agents is smiling.

-Soon after it was taken, the former president was ushered into an armored vehicle and transported away from the scene.
+Soon after the photo was taken, the former president was ushered into an armored vehicle and transported away from the scene.

 Bullets fired by Thomas Crooks, 20, also hit three others, according to authorities.
-One of them, Corey Comperatore, was killed.
-The other two were treated at a hospital and later released.
+One of the people, Corey Comperatore, was killed.
+The other two people were hospitalized but have since been discharged.

-Meta’s artificial intelligence, meanwhile, has been telling some users that the assassination attempt was fictional, according to screenshots shared online.
+Meta’s artificial intelligence has been telling some users that the assassination attempt was fictional, according to screenshots shared online.

 “We know people have been seeing incomplete, inconsistent, or out of date information on this topic,“ a Meta spokesperson told news outlets in a statement. ”We’re in the process of implementing a fix to provide more up-to-date responses for inquiries, and it is possible people may continue to see inaccurate responses in the meantime.”